caleb-vear/GuessWho/README.md

 GuessWho.Top1000 is a cut down version that only includes 1,000 of each type of name.
 This saves quite a lot of space as the full version assembly ways in at 919KB compared to 45KB for the cut down version.

+If you are a [Mercurial](http://mercurial.selenic.com/) users you might like head over to the project's [bitbucket repository](https://bitbucket.org/calebvear/guesswho) if your already at the bitbucket repository, but looking for a git one head over to the [github repository](https://github.com/caleb-vear/GuessWho).

 How do I use it?
 ----------------